 The goal of the communication is to create enough awareness to transition future families to the consideration stage.
 Remember to be authentic and produce engaging content with clear calls to actions.
 Carefully plan your landing pages to capture personal details so that you can connect on a more personal level and leave your future family with enough meaningful takeaways (videos, presentations, brochures) to help them transition into the decision-making stage.

 Good work!
 You have done all the ground work, and provided your future family with enough conviction to progress through to the decision-making stage.

 It’s time to finally meet face to face!
 To make the school visit a positive and memorable one, you need to make sure your admission staff are highly trained at personally connecting with parents.

 Nurture your new community students and parents with extra care.
-Provide them with dedicated support to guide them on their way to build meaningful connections with fellow students/parents.
-Introduce them to class/parent representatives, provide them with avenues where they can talk with leaders, give feedback.
+Provide them with dedicated support to guide them on their way to build meaningful connections with fellow students and parents.
+Introduce them to class/parent representatives, provide them with avenues where they can talk with leaders, and give feedback.